pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 100/20 = 5 s (time-steps).
 For scheduling the traffic light phases, it is important to know the full picture of the incoming flows, that is, how many vehicles will be arriving in 0, 1, 2, 3, 4, 5 seconds.

+In the following image, an inflow of 0.20 arrives at the downstream link end in 1 time-step, followed by inflows of 0.0 in 2 time-steps, 0.40 in 3 time-steps, and so on.

 ![Image of inflows on a link organized by propagation time](img/flow1_cropped.png)

 We can encode all of this information into an array-like object